Parenting Agreements and Plans

 Agreements around parenting values or approaches

 It provides clarity and consistency for both parents and children and helps reduce misunderstandings.
-While not legally binding, your agreements can be made into Consent Orders by agreement if needed, without needing to go to court.
+While not legally binding, by agreement, your agreements can be made into parenting consent orders if needed, without needing to go to court.

 Why Choose Assent